-Nothing puts a damper on a day at Epcot like rain, especially if you’re looking forward to watching the Epcot Forever firework show.
+Nothing puts a damper on a day at Epcot like rain, especially if you’re looking forward to watching the Epcot Harmonious firework show.

 Fortunately, Epcot almost always carries on with their fireworks, rain or shine.
 There are some exceptions though that we’ll outline for you.

 Disney World is a well-oiled machine when it comes to executing their plans, but mother nature sometimes likes to make it difficult.
 While Central Florida weather makes for plenty of perfect vacations, rain and thunderstorms are always a possibility.
 A spring or summer visit is very likely to include at least a small amount of rain and Epcot guests will find themselves outdoors and exposed to the elements for the majority of their visit.

 The HarmonioUs nighttime spectacular recently replaced Epcot Forever.
 It’s popular enough that guests can regularly be seen lining the walkways an hour and a half before the show starts, trying their best to get a prime spot for viewing.
 That popularity means that bad weather is particularly unwelcome during the time scheduled for fireworks.